Azure/azure-sdk-for-python/doc/dev/mgmt/tests.md

 # Overview

 This page is to help you write tests for Azure Python SDK when these tests require Azure HTTP requests.
-The Azure SDK test framework uses the [`azure-devtools`][azure_devtools] package, which in turn rests upon on a HTTP recording system ([vcrpy][vcrpy]) that enables tests dependent on network interaction to be run offline.
+The Azure SDK test framework uses the [`azure-devtools`][azure_devtools] package, which in turn rests upon on a HTTP recording system ([testproxy][testproxy]) that enables tests dependent on network interaction to be run offline.

 In this document, we will describe:
 -   [How to run the tests online (by authenticating with Azure to record new HTTP interactions)](#running-tests-in-live-mode)